 1) Remember to add or claim listings on the top business review sites

 2) Businesses should keep asking their customers for reviews

 3) Customers are more open to leaving reviews on business review sites

 Customer reviews are your online word-of-mouth marketing.
 Everyone is online, and word-of-mouth is the most popular way to promote a local business.
 Reviews from customers help other customers decide whether they should visit a business or not.
 Business reviews are now more recognized on search results pages.

-According to recent analysis, 90% of customers read online reviews, and 85% of them believe online reviews when considering a business.
+According to a recent analysis, 90% of customers read online reviews, and 85% of them believe online reviews when considering a business.
 To encapsulate, if you do not have online reviews than you are losing approx. 80-85% of potential customers.
 Through reviews, people find the product genuine and the end up purchasing the product.

 The power of online review is further apparent through additional stats from the study.
 For instance, 73% of customers say that positive review build trust for local business.
 Adding to that, customers are likely to spend 30% more on a business having excellent reviews.
 However, 86% of customers will decide against buying from you if they read negative reviews about you online.

 You have probably seen the power of online reviews yourself.
 Additionally, in a review score, you will observe that many reviews show up in the search result for your business.
 In fact, reviews often show up in result pages before users even get to your website!